Butterfly Rewards - earn free credits and redeem for good causes - learn more!

 Human Rights Complaint Preamble

 This complaint is in response to the Alberta Government announcing plans to remove Gender Reassignment Surgery - GRS (or Sex Reassignment Surgery - SRS - as it has been referred to at times) from the medical procedures funded by Alberta Health Care.
-Before I get into the specifics about my situation, I would like to spend some time providing important information about Gender Reassignment Surgery (GRS), Gender Identity Disorder (GID), the process involved in obtaining surgery, as well as some other important relevant information.
-Please bear with me; all of this information is important and very little of it is common knowledge.
-Once I have provided the necessary supporting information I will discuss my personal involvement and supporting letters of others and detail how this action by the Alberta Government has violated the constitutional Human Rights and violated the Charter of Rights and Freedom, as well as the gross negligence of de-listing a medically necessary surgical service.
+Some important information about Gender Reassignment Surgery (GRS), Gender Identity Disorder (GID), the process involved in obtaining surgery, as well as some other important relevant information: (all of this information is important and very little of it is common knowledge)

 Supporting Information Gender Identity Disorder